 PEV: How have all your friends and family reacted to your career?

-PEV: What can we find you doing in your spare time, aside from playing/writing music?
+PEV: What would we find you doing in your spare time, aside from playing/writing music?

 PEV: Name one present and past artist or group that would be your dream collaboration.
 Why?